xReniar/3D-Rubiks-Cube/README.md

 ## How to use
 To possible moves are `UDFRBL`, the keys associated with these turns are respectively from `1` to `6`.
 To enable/disable double turns press `9` and to enable/disable anticlockwise turns just press `0`
 ## Requirements
+The following instructions are for `Ubuntu`, for other operating systems read [here](https://vulkan-tutorial.com/Development_environment).
 ### Install Vulkan
 To install `Vulkan` and development tools just execute in the terminal:
 ```bash